 Contributions and Contributors 18

+Purpose

 This technical report aim to state the work conducted throughout the project， clarify the features of the chat system (Chatus), alone with the changes and difficulties we met during the developing process.
 This report is base on the milestone 1, milestone 2, milestone 3 from another group, and the implementation of the project.